 Last year we tried a Paleo version of this traditional pie and weren’t too happy with it, so this year I was determined to come up with a better recipe!
 It just had to be a bit sweeter than what we had last year…I know, I know…how Paleo is that right?
 But do we eat this all the time, NOPE!
 It’s a warm fuzzy full of tradition, so we eat it once a year and this recipe is certainly sweeter, so a small slice will probably do ya just fine!
 Be sure to use our blog favorite PIE CRUST RECIPE!

-– 3 c pecans, chopped roughly + whole ones for decor on top if you want
+3 c pecans, chopped roughly + whole pecans for top (opr)

 - Mix all ingredients together with a hand mixer until well blended and butter is visible throughout the mix, pour into prepared unbaked pie crust.
 Don’t overfill, this pie does tend to rise a bit while it’s baking but then as it cools come back down.
 If you want to add more pecans to the top, arrange them in a decorative pattern, they should float right on top.
 This step is completely optional of course!